 Dear Mark: I enjoy playing the carnival game Let It Ride.
-I know, bad odds, but its fun.
-So I don't play the side bets, Bonus or 3-card bet because I feel these are sucker bets and the house has big enough odds against me without adding to it.
+I know, bad odds, but it's fun.
+So I don't play the side bets, Bonus or three-card bet because I feel these are sucker bets and the house has big enough odds against me without adding to it.
 But every time I would have won at one of these side bets the dealer never fails to point this out and chastises me for not betting it, and then the other players join in with the dealer and make me feel like a fool for not making the bet.
 I still don't make the side bets but I want to ask you, are they right and I should be betting the side bets and if so which one or both?
 Any help you can give me would be appreciated.
 Bill

 The game you speak of, Bill, Let It Ride, (for those unfamiliar with it) is a variation of five-card stud poker where the player wagers on a poker hand consisting of three cards in the player's hand and two community cards in the dealer's hand.
-When the game is played using perfect basic strategy, the casino's advantage on Let-It-Ride is 3.51%, and even though the house edge is almost six times the edge in blackjack when using perfect basic strategy, you enjoy playing it, know in advance the toll it could take on your wallet, and there are in the casino worse games (and better ones) than Let it Ride that you could play.
+When the game is played using perfect basic strategy, the casino's advantage on Let It Ride is 3.51%, and even though the house edge is almost six times the edge in blackjack when using perfect basic strategy, you enjoy playing it, know in advance the toll it could take on your wallet, and there are in the casino worse games (and better ones) than Let It Ride that you could play.

 But now, let's talk about this dealer who used the wisdom of hindsight to be critical of your play.
 He, or she for that matter, is dead wrong.
-It's easy to have a perfect understanding of a wager that could have won after it has happened, but in actuality, the Let-It-Ride side bets, where for $1 you are offered an additional payoff with certain paying hands, carry a double-digit casino edge making them nothing more than sucker bets.
+It's easy to have a perfect understanding of a wager that could have won after it has happened, but in actuality, the Let It Ride side bets, where for $1 you are offered an additional payoff with certain paying hands, carry a double-digit casino edge making them nothing more than sucker bets.

 Skip those side bets, Bill -- better yet, any interest in switching to blackjack?